Toyota Corolla Spacio: Second generation (E120; 2001)

 The second generation Corolla Spacio was released in Japan in May 2001.
+It was generally sleeker than the predecessor, lower and longer with a 135 mm greater wheelbase.
 It entered the European market as the first generation Corolla Verso later in the same year after being shown at the September 2001 Frankfurt Motor Show.
 The Spacio received a facelift in April 2003 for the Japanese market.
+The layout was called a "5+2" by Toyota; five standard seats with a folding, emergency "Flex Bench" for two additional passengers in the rear.

-It was discontinued in Japan in June 2007 and replaced by both the Corolla Rumion (5-seater) and Passo Sette (7-seater).
+Squeezed by the new, lower priced Sienta and the larger Wish, the Corolla Spacio was discontinued in Japan in June 2007.
+It was replaced by both the Corolla Rumion (5-seater) and Passo Sette (7-seater).

 Markets

 Japan

 The second generation Corolla Spacio was available in V, X and X "G-Edition" grade levels with either 1.5-litre 1NZ-FE or 1.8-litre 1ZZ-FE petrol engine option, as well as S Aero Tourer grade with only 1.8-litre petrol engine option offered.
 The four-wheel drive option was only available for 1.8-litre petrol engine option.
 Only 4-speed automatic transmission option was offered for the Japanese market.
 The V grade was dropped for the facelifted model.

 The Japanese market Corolla Spacio has a third row seat that can be folded for storage space.